If you are unable to follow the link to Submit Sample please disable AdBlocker and try again.

 Principles of Operation – An AMS distinguishes between molecules of similar mass by accelerating them to very high velocities: this is why it is referred to as Accelerator mass spectrometry.

-The method used to achieve this acceleration most often involves a tandem accelerato (two stages of acceleration), as is the case for our AMS at 14CHRONO, a NEC compact model 0.5 AMS, Figure 1.
+The method used to achieve this acceleration most often involves a tandem accelerator (two stages of acceleration), as is the case for our AMS at 14CHRONO, an Ionplus Mini Carbon Dating System (MICADAS).

 This machine is used to measure the relative abundances of the carbon isotopes, 14C, 13C and 12C.
-To carry this out, samples that have been converted to graphite are pressed into a holder (called a ‘cathode’) and positioned on a sample wheel of 40 cathodes.
-The sample wheel (containing unknowns, backgrounds, standards and secondary standards) is then loaded into the (ion) source.
-During running, a cathode is bombarded with caesium (Cs+) ions and negatively charged carbon atoms (C–) are produced.
+To carry this out, samples that have been converted to graphite are pressed into a holder (called a ‘target’) and positioned on a magazine of 40 targets.
+The magazine (containing unknowns, backgrounds, standards and secondary standards) is then loaded into the (ion) source.
+During running, a target is bombarded with caesium (Cs+) ions and negatively charged carbon atoms (C–) are produced.
 These negative ions are accelerated out of the source and down the beamline.

-The beamline has four changes in direction, each associated with either an electrostatic analyser (ESA) or a magnet that can be tuned to alter the alignment/direction of the beam.
+The beamline has three changes in direction, each associated with either an electrostatic analyser (ESA) or a magnet that can be tuned to alter the alignment/direction of the beam.

-A key element of the beamline is the main acceleration region (positioned inside the accelerator tank, a large chamber that is filled with electrically insulating SF6 gas).
+A key element of the beamline is the main acceleration region (positioned inside the accelerator tank, a chamber held under high vacuum).

-Running a wheel- The structure of our sample wheels is the following: a typical wheel has four run groups: a tuning run group followed by three run groups of eight unknowns.
+Running a magazine- The structure of our magazine is typically the following: a typical magazine has four run groups: a tuning group followed by four groups of seven unknowns separated by OX2 standards.

 The unknowns in each run group are normalized to the nearest-in-time runs of bracketing OX2 runs to form the ratio to standard.
 For more details on how analysis is carried out see here.